 Security-first organizations, enterprises in adversarial environments, teams handling sensitive data

-Price: Free (MIT license open-source) with commercial platform available
+Price: Open-source and commercial platform options available

 8. Composio